Did you know that September is the most popular birth month in the USA!

 Ylang ylang is another oil that is known to trigger skin allergies, so don’t use it on the skin but you can diffuse it in combination with sandalwood for a general sense of harmony and peace in the house.

 When using citrus oils on your baby’s skin, make sure that you don’t end up using a phototoxic version of the oil.
-For instance, expressed lemon EO is phototoxic but distilled lemon EO does not lead to photo toxicity.
+For instance, expressed lemon essential oil is phototoxic but distilled lemon oil does not lead to photo toxicity.

-Similarly, cold pressed sweet orange is non-phototoxic but you should not use steam distilled sweet orange EO on the skin.
+Similarly, cold pressed sweet orange is non-phototoxic but you should not use steam distilled sweet orange essential oil on the skin.
 When using herb oils like those of oregano, thyme and basil, limit yourself to a concentration of 0.25% because all of these are warming oils.

 Tips When Using Essential Oils On And Around Babies